-Victorinox Swiss Army Climber II Pocket Knife: I thought I was getting a great deal at $20 but now I see the price is down even more to $18.69.
-If you need a spare, grab one while the price is so low.
+Victorinox Swiss Army Climber II Pocket Knife: If you need a spare, grab one while the price is so low.
 These make great gifts as well.

 AA/AAA 4 Cell Battery Storage Case Bundle of Six Cases: This little plastic cases have individual slots for either AA or AAA size rechargeable batteries.
 Very handy.